Business Case Results Begin With Cash Flow

 NPV = ∑ FVj / (1+ i )n for j= 0 to n

 FVj for each yearly period j = Net Cash Flo for the period

 Discount rate i = 8.0% ( or 0.08) for this example

 Period j = 0 (now) through 3 (Year 3)

-Whether or not this is a strong point in favor of undertaking the action depends on what the cash flow NPV from potential alternative uses of the same funds.
+Whether or not this is a strong point in favor of undertaking the action depends on what the analyst finds for NPV from incremental cash flow statements for alternative uses of the same funds.
 Compared to Business as Usual, however, this is a high positive result.

 or not this is a strong point in favor of undertaking the action

 same funds.
-(See the encyclopedia entry payback period for more on calculating and interpreting payback period.)
+See the article entry Payback Period for more on calculating and interpreting Payback Period.

 Internal Rate of Return (IRR)

 Using the incremental cash flow for the Proposal Scenario compared to Business as Usual, the internal rate of return for this cash flow stream is a very large 3,141%.
 (See the encyclopedia entry internal rate of return for more on calculating and interpreting IRR.)